 Recent discoveries and new technologies are revolutionizing the biological sciences, placing increasing emphasis on integrating knowledge across all levels of organization, from molecules to ecosystems.
 Our programs give students both the intellectual tools and the hands-on experience they need to pursue careers in fields as diverse as conservation and endangered species; land-use management; ecotoxicology; academic, industry or government research; or health care.
 Learning takes place through traditional classroom instruction, innovative laboratory projects with state-of-the-art technologies, field-based courses around the world, and a strong research program in which undergraduate students of all years are intensively mentored in a research lab.

-The honours in biology allows for in-depth study in one or more biological disciplines.
+The honours program in biology allows for in-depth study in one or more biological disciplines.
 Students can concentrate on a particular area by choosing one of three options: Cellular and Molecular Biology, Physiology, or Ecology, Evolution and Behaviour.
 This route includes a compulsory independent research project to equip students with advanced research, analysis and communication skills applicable to diverse careers.
-Students thinking of a career in research should consider the Research Focus, an immersive research experience in the third and fourth years.
 Alternatively, they can pursue diverse interests by selecting a general course of study that includes a number of advanced courses, and they can gain work experience while studying through the Co-Operative Education Programs.